 - Persons or organisations providing call centre services for Us.

 - The Australian Health Service Alliance (AHSA) who assists Us to assess and pay claims and provide reports to the government in relation to treatments and services You received in hospitals and other health care facilities.

-You can make a privacy breach complaint to the AHSA or ask them for access to or request them to correct the Information they hold about You.
+You can make a complaint to the AHSA directly if You consider they have breached Your privacy.
+Also, You can ask them for access to, or request them to correct, the Information they hold about You.

-Other circumstances in which We will disclose Information to an overseas recipient are:
+Other circumstances in which We may disclose Information to an overseas recipient are if:

-- If the disclosure is authorised under an Australian law or by a court order.
+- The disclosure is authorised under an Australian law or court order.

-- If You request Us to disclose the Information to an overseas recipient.
+- You request Us to disclose the Information to the overseas recipient.